 The ns attributes are deprecated and SHOULD NOT be included in any new CA certificates.
 If they are included, though, these extensions MUST NOT be marked critical12.
+If nsCertType is used, it MUST be consistent with the keyUsage extension.

-2.4.5 cRLDistributionPoints
+2.4.5 certificatePolicies